 Henry Clay Morrison (1857-1942) H.C.
-Morrison was born in Barren County, Kentucky, on March 10, 1857.
-His parents died when he was very young, and he was reared in his grandfather's home.
-As a boy Morrison was sensitive to spiritual matters and often felt under conviction for sin in his young life.
-He tells the story of his conversion in a chapter of his book Life Sketches and Sermons, indicating that he was saved as a teenager when a circuit riding preacher came to their community.
+Morrison was born in Trimble County, Kentucky, on March 10, 1857.
+His parents died when he was very young, and he was reared in his grandfather’s home in Barren County, Kentucky.
+As a boy, Morrison was sensitive to spiritual matters and often felt under conviction for sin in his young life.
+He tells the story of his conversion in a chapter of his book Life Sketches and Sermons, indicating that he was saved as a teenager when a circuit-riding preacher came to their community.
 Soon after that Morrison felt a call to ministry.
-At the age of 19 he was licensed to preach and carried out his calling in his work as circuit rider and station pastor.
+At the age of 19, he was licensed to preach and carried out his calling in his work as a circuit rider and station pastor.

 In 1890 he left the pastorate and gave himself to the work of evangelism and the publication of a religious paper called The Old Methodist, which later became The Pentecostal Herald.
 Morrison’s evangelistic leadership in Methodism grew rapidly from Kentucky to most of the other states and many foreign lands.
 The camp meeting became one of his favorite venues of outreach, and perhaps no other man ever gave more time or effective leadership to this method of evangelism than he.
 William Jennings Bryan regarded Morrison to be “the greatest pulpit orator on the American continent.”